NVIDIA/NeMo-Guardrails/docs/user_guides/guardrails-library.md

 # (similar flow for checking output)
 ```

-A complete example configuration that uses Llama Guard for input and output moderation is provided in the [examples folder](./../../examples/configs/llama_guard/README.md).
+A complete example configuration that uses Llama Guard for input and output moderation is provided in this [example folder](./../../examples/configs/llama_guard/README.md).

 ### Presidio-based Sensitive Data Detection